atorralba/GHSL_CTF_4/README.md

 As I was playing with EL to try to find a way to circumvent our uppercase problem, I stumbled upon a feature that seemed helpful.
 As some sort of syntax sugar, EL allows to call getter methods as if they were properties of the object, so "object.getSomething()" can be also written as "object.something".
 That seemed promising, since `get<Oneword>` methods could be called, which gave us access to the `Class` class via a `getClass` call on any object (for instance, `#{"".class}`).

 After some time playing with `Class` and the lowercase-only methods that can be called on it, I started to read documentation about the objects returned by those methods.
-I was still thinking in calling `forName`, but I couldn't because of the casing, and I also couldn't call it like `class.method("something")` because that only works with methods without parameters.
+I was still thinking in calling `forName`, but I couldn't because of the casing, and I also couldn't call it like `class.method("forName")` (trying to call `getMethod`) because that only works with methods without parameters.
 But, in the `Class` class' Javadoc, next to `getMethod`, there's [`getMethods`](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#getMethods--), which __can__ be called as `class.methods`, which returns all methods of the class.

 Which means...
 We can get the list of all methods and access them by index! (e.g. `class.methods[0]`).
 Now that could work!